jalamani/SuiteCRM/NGSCGuide.md

 	1. There are times where you would like to only include or exclude certain fields.
 For instance, some clients at NGSC choose to omit their ethnicity.
 When making reports, one may opt to exclude omissions from their charts.
 	2. To begin, click on the Conditions tab to the right of the Fields tab.
 	3. Drag the desired field to the window underneath '(...)
 Drop parenthesis'
 	4. Here you can select the logic for this condition
+8. Charts tab
+	1. Click 'Add chart'
+	2. The fields 'Title', 'Type', 'X Axis', and 'Y Axis' should appear.
+	3. Name your chart appropriately under 'Title'.
+	4. Choose the chart that fits the way you want to represent your data under 'Type'.
+	5. Usually under 'X axis', you want the name/category of the field.
+	6. Usually under 'Y axis', you want the count/measure of the field.

 #### Using the Search Function near the top right